Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 2. Registering an action

    To receive action events, each component instance should register the action.
-   You can registering an action as follows:
+   You can registering an action as follows.
     ```
     static void __frame_component_action_cb(component_h context,
             const char *action, app_control_h app_control,